 Physically, the Flawless Token will generally be attractive, but not quite a supermodel.
 Naturally, they are far too noble to ever be concerned with such a shallow and meaningless thing as beauty, but - in a remarkable coincidence - will just so happen to meet most of those beauty ideals anyway.
 Even a crossdressing or Transgender token will typically have little trouble "passing" as an attractive member of his or her preferred sex.

-Though this trope is more common with women, racial minorities, and gay/bisexual characters, it is sometimes applied to disabled people as well.
-This often leads to Disability Superpower, Handicapped Badass, Idiot Savant, Inspirationally Disadvantaged, and other tropes that, done wrong, will imply that disability actually makes a person superior to non-disabled people.
-Unlike with other minorities, it has not yet become generally recognized that disabled people can be portrayed just about any way non-disabled ones can be.
+Though this trope is more common with women, racial minorities, and LGBT characters, it is sometimes applied to disabled people as well.
+This often leads to Disability Superpower, Handicapped Badass, Idiot Savant, Inspirationally Disadvantaged, and other tropes that, done wrong, will imply that disability actually makes a person inherently superior.
 In an effort to compensate for a history of stigmatizing the disabled by using them as Morality Pets, objects of pity, or the subjects of miraculous cures, writers will often completely overshoot the mark, going from "inferiority" to "superiority" and skipping "equality" altogether and never addressing issues such a character might realistically face.

 Speculative Fiction can create a culture where women or groups that are minorities in Real Life are in positions of power and no one thinks it's unusual (invoking Fantastic Racism optional), but sometimes they dip into this trope anyway.